Already Working in ECD? Turn Your Experience Into a National Qualification

 How much can I borrow?

-Loan amounts depend on the course you’re enrolling in and other factors determined during the application process.
+Loan amounts are based on the course cost and other eligibility factors reviewed during application.

 What is the repayment plan?